 animals that can carry diseases and create health problems.

 How can we help solve the trash problem in El Salvador?

 Solving the trash problem to reduce pollution in El Salvador has to be done by the entire Salvadoran community alongside the government.
 The following are some ideas of how we can get involved and help solve the issue.
 Some of them might seem simplistic, but they are worth mentioning.

 Stop throwing trash on the streets.

-By far, this is the first thing that we need to do.
-A single person is not going to solve this issue; but, if you and I do our part and completely stop throwing trash in the streets, things will get better.
+Stop throwing trash out in the open is the first thing we need to do.
+A single person will not solve this issue, but if you and I do our part and stop throwing garbage in the streets, things will get better sooner.

 Teach the next generation about trash problems.

-We need to make future generations aware of what this problem might do to the environment.
-This has to start at a young age; if we teach one child that throwing trash in the streets is not correct, and the child stops doing it, that is a win for the environment and the country.
+Let’s make sure future generations are aware of what this problem might do to the environment; this has to start at a young age.
+If we teach one child that throwing trash in the streets is not correct, and the child stops doing it, that is a win for the environment and the country.